 3 green onions, chopped

-1 jalapeno, sliced thinly (This is optional, I used it
+1 jalapeno, sliced thinly (optional)

-1/2 a large onion, sliced into thin rings
+1 medium onion, sliced into thin rings

 1 cup of whole shitake mushrooms (or other kinds of mushrooms), cut or whole depending on their size.
 If using dried mushrooms, soak them in three cups of boiled water, and don’t discard the soaking water.